 Furthermore, national studies indicate that participating in a themed residence hall community such as The LC has a positive influence on student success.
 In fact, students perform better in classes and feel more connected to peers, faculty, and the university community.
 In turn, these lead to higher likelihood of students graduating.With this in mind, The LC strives to fulfill the following Goals:

-- Building partnerships among facutly, staff, and students.
+- Building partnerships among faculty, staff, and students.

 - Connecting curricular and co-curricular experiences to create an in-depth and holistic learning experience.

 - Facilitating the transition to college by providing a personalized and supportive community within Centennial Court B.